 “Whoop dee doo.”

-Felix gave us the briefs to wear that day and we went back to the Youth Center.
+Felix gave us the briefs to wear that day.
+We went back to the Youth Center.
 We pulled up our tees and showed off the wares.
 Dave and Jazz showed off their’s.
 At first the girl buyers seemed confused, but in the end they decided to get both styles.
 Felix’s sales were double for the day.
 As we rode back to the Gables, Dave and Jazz were giddy with $100 in their pockets.
 Dave had collected a bunch of telephone numbers and was wondering if 12 was too young for him.
 I told him to have Guido pass the numbers along to Mike Sr.’s assistant so he could have a way to contact their fans.
 As they headed to Dave’s, he asked, “You guys wouldn’t really make us watch you fuck each other?”

 “Would have been educational.”